Difficulty Adjustable and Scalable Constrained Multi-objective Test Problem Toolkit: Difficulty Types and Levels of CMOPs

 \subsection{Difficulty 1: Diversity-hardness}

-Generally, the PFs of CMOPs with diversity-hardness have many discrete segments, or some parts more difficult to be achieved than the other parts by imposing large infeasible regions near them.
-As a result, achieving the complete PF is difficult for CMOPs.
+Generally, the $PFs$ of CMOPs with diversity-hardness have many discrete segments, or some parts that are more difficult to achieve than other parts, because large infeasible regions are imposed in their vicinity.
+As a result, achieving the complete $PF$ is difficult for CMOEAs.